h0lley/embeddedNimScript/README.md

 There's no need to include the declarations into the nimscript file manually, this is already being done implicitly.

+## Areas of improvement

+One thing that's sad is that when you load an erroneous script, the main application terminates.
+It would be much nicer when the main application would just refuse the the script and keep running, ideally printing a error message / stack trace.
+For example, that would be great for rapid prototyping or for a plugin/mod system where users may want to toy around in more of a sandbox.

+Another thing is that currently, you can only easily pass ints, floats, bools and strings between nim and nims, more complex types are tricky.
+We'd need additional <get type from VmArgs> and ``setResult`` procs (see ``compiler/vmhooks.nim``), as well as <get type from PNode> procs (see ``compiler/ast.nim``) for the more complex types.

 ## Version

 This is build for the nim compiler version 0.17.0